MAGMA: Inference and Prediction with Multi-Task Gaussian Processes

-where $K_{\theta_0}^{\Ut} = K_{\theta_0}(\Ut, \Ut) = \left[ K_{\theta_0}(k, \ell) \right]_{k,l \in \Ut}$ is a $N \times N$ covariance matrix.
+where $\mathbf{K}_{\theta_0}^{\Ut} = k_{\theta_0}(\Ut, \Ut) = \left[ k_{\theta_0}(k, \ell) \right]_{k,l \in \Ut}$ is a $N \times N$ covariance matrix.

-An alternate hypothesis consists in considering hyper-parameters $\thetaii$ and $\sigmaii$ equal for all individuals.
-We call this hypothesis \emph{Common HP} in the \Cref{sec:exp}.
-This particular case models a context where individuals represent different trajectories of the same process, whereas different hyper-parameters indicate different covariance structures and thus a more flexible model.
+An alternative hypothesis consists in considering hyper-parameters $\thetaii$ and $\sigmaii$ equal for all individuals.
+We call this hypothesis \emph{Common HP} (where \emph{HP} stands for \emph{hyper-parameters}) in the \Cref{sec:exp}.
+This particular case represents a context where individuals correspond to different trajectories of the same process, whereas different hyper-parameters indicate different covariance structures and thus a more flexible model.
 For the sake of generality, the remainder of the paper is written with $\theta_i$ and $\sigma_i^2$ notation, when there are no differences in the procedure.
-Moreover, the model above and the subsequent algorithm may use any covariance function parametrised by a finite set (usually small) of hyper-parameters.
+Moreover, the model above and the subsequent algorithm may use any form of covariance function, often parametrised by a finite set (usually small) of hyper-parameters.
 For example, a common kernel in the GP literature is known as the \emph{Exponentiated Quadratic} kernel (also called sometimes Squared Exponential or Radial Basis Function kernel).
-It depends only on two hyper-parameters $\theta = \acc{v, \ell}$ and is defined as:
+It solely depends on two hyper-parameters $\theta = \acc{v, \ell}$ and is defined as:

 The \emph{Exponentiated Quadratic} kernel is simple and enjoys useful smoothness properties.
-This is the kernel we use in our implementation (see \Cref{sec:exp} for details).
-Note that there is a rich literature on kernel choice, their construction and properties, which is beyond the scope of the paper: we refer to \cite{RasmussenGaussianprocessesmachine2006a} or \cite{DuvenaudAutomaticmodelconstruction2014} for comprehensive studies.
+This is the kernel used in the current version of our implementation (see \Cref{sec:exp} for details).
+Note that there is a rich literature on kernel choice, their construction and properties, which is beyond the scope of the present work: we refer to \cite{RasmussenGaussianprocessesmachine2006a} or \cite{DuvenaudAutomaticmodelconstruction2014} for comprehensive studies.